pramnora/qb64/cryptography/ascii/README.md

 ## CODE CHALLENGE (for users of Windows Notepad, only)

 If you are using Windows Operating System;
 then, open up Windows Notepad word processor application;
 click inside of the Notepad window to make it 'active';
 then, while holding down the: [ALT] key;
 and, using only your keyboard 'numbers' pad;
 type in the number: 65;
 then, see what code appears...;
 it should say, letter: 'A'.

-This means '65' is the ASCII number code used to represent keyboard letter: 'A'.
+This means '65' is the ASCII number code used to represent keyboard *upper case* letter: 'A'.

 ...using the same above method...

-Type in the number: 96...;
+Hold down [ALT]/and, type in the number: 96...;
-the lower case letter 'a' should appear;
+the letter 'a' should appear;
-which means, '96' is the ASCII number code used to represent keyboard letter: 'a'.
+which means, '96' is the ASCII number code used to represent keyboard *lower case* letter: 'a'.

 And, so on...

 -----